adityaruplaha/JEEMainAnswerKeyChecker/README.md

 checker.check(response_json_file) # prints your score and stats

 # Please note that open() doesn't create folders.
-# You need to have them in your filesystem already
+# You need to have them in your filesystem already.
 ```